 For additional information, please contact the office of the superintendent of the public school district in which you reside.

 - Who is eligible to receive homebound instruction?

-A resident of the public school district enrolled in a public or nonpublic school is eligible for this service if qualified.
-Homebound instruction is a form of tutorial services, provided to public or nonpublic students, by the public school district of residence.
-These services are provided in accordance with Commissioner's Regulations 175.21 to students who are unable to attend their public or nonpublic school because of physical, mental, or emotional illness or injury.
+A resident of the public school district enrolled in a public or religious and/or independent school is eligible for this service if qualified.
+Homebound instruction is a form of tutorial services, provided to public or religious and independent school students, by the public school district of residence.
+These services are provided in accordance with Commissioner's Regulations 175.21 to students who are unable to attend their public or religious/independent school because of physical, mental, or emotional illness or injury.
 Parents requesting these services must comply with local board of education requirements to provide medical verification of the student’s inability to attend school for a time that exceeds the number of days required by the district (about 10 days).